 Problem set 2-3

-Percent of Women in the Labor Force with Children
+Data Set: Percentage of American Women in the Labor Force with Children

-Analyze the data.
+“Analyze the data”.

-According to your model, what percent of women that have children will be in the labor force in the year 2030?
-Is this a realistic answer?
+According to your model, what percentage of American women that have children ages 6 to 17 will be in the labor force in the year 2030?
+Is it a realistic answer?
 If you said your model was an appropriate model then what went wrong?

 Model: y = 1.12(x-1975.5)+56.0